Drerrday/AutomateDataEntry/README.md

 # AutomateDataEntry
-Automate date entry using python and excel Entering 3 forms with us of Chrome web-driver.
+Automate date entry using python and excel Entering 3 forms with use of Chrome web-driver.